Administrative Burden Baseline: Update 2018

 While regulating the nuclear industry, the CNSC imposes requirements on licensees and licence applicants to ensure the health, safety and security of Canadians and the environment.
 The CNSC will never compromise safety.

 All CNSC-administered federal regulations with requirements on business are identified in the table below.
 The total baseline count as of June 30, 2014, was 8,169.
-Between July 1, 2014 and June 30, 2017, the CNSC's total count of administrative requirements did not change.
-As a result, the June 30, 2017 updated count is the same as the June 30, 2014 baseline count.
+The CNSC's 2018 ABB count is 7,007, which comprises 5,974 administrative requirements set out in 159 forms and 1,033 administrative requirements set out in regulations.

 |General Nuclear Safety and Control Regulations||2000-202||96|